khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 > Create issues for projects in your group to track and see metrics for them.
 >
 > \[Create issue\]

-In cases where data is not yet available due to processing or loading, and the user cannot take any action in the process, encourage the user to try again later.
-For example, for Code Coverage:

-> **No code coverage data**
->
-> Code coverage results are not available.
-Try again later.

 ### Configuration required